Skip to main content

 fastman serve --env=staging

-When no --env flag is provided, Fastman auto-detects .env.production if it exists, otherwise falls back to .env.
+When no --env flag is provided, Fastman auto-detects .env.develop if it exists, otherwise falls back to .env.

 Production Configuration